 6. Do go to distant places which are well explored

 Begin your journey in places with well established travel communities.
 Many parts of Asia (Vietnam, Cambodia, Laos) and also parts of Europe remain popular and you are likely to meet others on a similar journey.
 I travelled from Monaco down the coast to Cannes, Marseille and all the way to the border of Italy on a solo trip a few years ago.
 I met hundreds of solo travellers on that trip – a Canadian yoga teacher, a Texan school teacher, a Taiwanese musician and many other interesting travellers.
 We ate, socialised and partied together.
 I am still friends with most of them all these years later.
 So even though I was alone I had the assurance of others around who were doing the same.

 Moreover, these established routes have been welcoming lone travellers for generations and cater well to their needs.
 Eating alone, drinking alone, walking around on your own are unlikely to warrant a second glance.
 Once you master well trodden paths you will build confidence for exploring more remote places.

 7. Enjoy it while it lasts

 Everything is temporary.
-This has always been my motto in life.
-It is not always that you will be able to throw a few clothes into a suitcase and hail a taxi to the airport.
-So I relish the time I’m able to book a flight on a whim and go forth with no real plan.
+It is not always that I will be able to throw a few clothes into a suitcase and hail a taxi to the airport.
+The same applies to you.
+Relish the time you’re able to book a flight on a whim and go forth with no real plan.
 It may not last forever.

 *This post was inspired by Kate Maxwell’s “Seven Excellent Rules for Solo Travel”.